 Section 8.4.1: How do I sample grain and plant products during filling of packages?

 When presented with a consignment of different grades or types you must sample all grades or types.

+Samples must be inspected immediately after being drawn.

 Samples must be drawn across the entire consignment and across the entire grain/product stream to ensure that samples are representative.